pravinambekar/pravinambekar/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [pravin.ambekar@gmail.com](mailto:pravin.ambekar@gmail.com)
-* 🧠  I'm learning GraphQL
+* 🧠  I'm learning GraphQL, Azure and many more new things
 * 🤝  I'm open to collaborating on Azure Bot & Related services, Angular framework
 * ⚡  Other than coding i am interested in Sport & Music